vishalcloudyuga/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

           prefix: 24
 ```

-In the above example, we have defined two overlay networks.
-The overlay network `dcos` retains the default overlay network, and we have added another overlay network called `dcos-1` with subnet range `192.168.0.0/16`.
+In the above example, we have defined two virtual networks.
+The virtual network `dcos` retains the default virtual network, and we have added another virtual network called `dcos-1` with subnet range `192.168.0.0/16`.
 When you create a network, you must give it a name and a subnet.
-That name is used to launch Marathon tasks and other Mesos framework tasks using this specific overlay network.
-Due to restrictions on the size of Linux device names, the overlay network name must be less than thirteen characters.
-Consult the [limitations](/docs/1.8/administration/overlay-networks/) section of the main Overlay Networks page to learn more.
+That name is used to launch Marathon tasks and other Mesos framework tasks using this specific virtual network.
+Due to restrictions on the size of Linux device names, the virtual network name must be less than thirteen characters.
+Consult the [limitations](/docs/1.8/administration/overlay-networks/) section of the main Virtual Networks page to learn more.

-# Retrieving overlay network state
+# Retrieving virtual network state

-After DC/OS installation is complete, you can query the overlay network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
+After DC/OS installation is complete, you can query the virtual network configuration using the `https://leader.mesos/overlay-master/state` endpoint from within the cluster.
 The `network` key at the bottom lists the current overlay configuration and the `agents` key is a list showing how overlays are split across the Mesos agents.
 The following shows the network state when there is a single overlay in the cluster named `dcos`.

 ```json
 "agents": [